evroom/MMM-MPlayer/README.md

 The code for the module was inherited and many stuff heavily depends on the MPlayer code (the latest MPlayer release is 1.5, created on 2022-02-27).

 When opening an issue, be sure to include you config, a good description of the issue and [MMM-MPlayer] entries you might find in the log(s).

+It is always recommended to try one of the public streams for testing, to see if streaming is possible at all.

 ## Data gathering
 Raspberry Pi (Debian) based, but might apply for other platforms as well.